EuroProofNet/europroofnet.github.io/_pages/WG6/Vienna/meeting.md

 Registration: Friday 7 April

 **Registration & funding:**
 Registration is now closed.
-For inforation reagdrding reimbursement, please see [here](../reimbursement-rules).
+For information regarding reimbursement, please see [here](../reimbursement-rules).
 The daily allowance has been fixed to 140 euros.

 **Local information:** Please see [here](https://hott-uf.github.io/2023/local-info.html).